Ancherson/Crypto_s6/TP/C3-Java/README.md

     --ex3 : executes code for exercice 3
     --all : executes exercices 1 and 3

-**DISCLAIMER : USING longText.txt ON EXERCICE 3 NEEDS ENOUGH MEMORY.
-ACCORDING TO OUR TESTS,IT TAKES around 1.5GB!**
+**DISCLAIMER : USING longText.txt ON EXERCICE 3 NEEDS ENOUGH MEMORY AND TAKES A LOT OF TIME.
+WE RECOMMEND YOU TO TEST ON mediumText.txt**